chinamike65/hugo-tuolesi/content/book4/book4en.md

 ...

-The root of the tree is rooted in the heart of victory, the foundation of Rao Wei’s line is firm, the two resources are filled with gold and stones, the boundless sea of ​​goodness gathers the treasures of blessings, the sons of all victorious Buddhas see and know, the treasure of bodhicitta is the most important, I will continue to work hard like this, and I will seek Those who take off should be encouraged!
+The generation of the mind is the central post of the Mahayana path,

+The base and support of great waves of conduct,

+A philosopher’s stone transforming all into the two collections,

+A treasure of merit gathering infinite virtue.

+Having understood this, the heroic children of the conquerors

+Maintain deeply the pledges of the precious supreme mind.

+I, a yogi, practiced like this.

+You who desire liberation, should do likewise.

 ...

-——"The Ode to the Steps of the Bodhi Path"
+——"A Hymn of Experience (Lam rim nyam gur)"

 Chapter 3 Shangshi Dao The purpose of our study of Buddhism is to liberate all sentient beings, not just for our own liberation.